New Student Orientation

 Consider Your Course

-Your time here at Cornell University is precious; use it wisely, and be proactive with regard to your needs and dreams.
+Your time here at Cornell University is precious.
+Get to know the community, explore opportunities, and above all, don’t hesitate to ask questions.
 Consider what you want to be a part of while you are here.
 Will you be active in a club?
 Choose to explore the arts?
 How about community service?
 Do you want to be in an honors program?
 Are you looking for research opportunities?
 Does participation in student government interest you?
-It is up to you to ask questions, seek out information, and take full advantage of the programs and opportunities that will begin during Orientation and continue throughout the year.
+Your exploration begins with Orientation and continues through your first year and beyond.